MerryPoppins92/EtherscanCrawler/README.md

 # EtherscanCrawler
-clone the repository with
+clone the repository with https://github.com/MerryPoppins92/EtherscanCrawler.git cd EtherscanCrawler cargo run
-cd
-cargo run
 Open your browser and go to http://localhost:8080/ to start